st-tech/zr-obp/README.md

 The dataset was collected during a 7-day experiment on three “campaigns,” corresponding to all, men's, and women's items, respectively.
 Each campaign randomly used either the Uniform Random policy or the Bernoulli Thompson Sampling (Bernoulli TS) policy for the data collection.
 Open Bandit Dataset is unique in that it contains a set of *multiple* logged bandit datasets collected by running different policies on the same platform.
-This enables realistic and reproducible experimental comparisons of different OPE estimators for the first time (see Section 5 of the reference [paper](https://arxiv.org/abs/2008.07146) for the details of the evaluation of OPE protocol with Open Bandit Dataset).
+This enables realistic and reproducible experimental comparisons of different OPE estimators for the first time (see Section 5 of the reference [paper](https://arxiv.org/abs/2008.07146) for the details of the evaluation of OPE protocol using Open Bandit Dataset).

 <div align="center"><img src="https://raw.githubusercontent.com/st-tech/zr-obp/master/images/obd_stats.png" width="90%"/></div>

 The small size version of our data is available at [obd](./obd).
 We release the full size version of our data at [https://research.zozo.com/data.html](https://research.zozo.com/data.html).
-Please download the full size version for research.
+Please download the full size version for research uses.
-Please see [obd/README.md](./obd/README.md) for the dataset description.
+Please also see [obd/README.md](./obd/README.md) for the detailed dataset description.

 ## Open Bandit Pipeline (OBP)

 *Open Bandit Pipeline* is an open-source Python software including a series of modules for implementing dataset preprocessing, policy learning methods, and OPE estimators.
-Our software provides a complete, standardized experimental procedure for OPE research, ensuring that performance comparisons are fair, transparent, and reproducible.
+Our software provides a complete, standardized experimental procedure for OPE research, ensuring that performance comparisons are fair and reproducible.
 It also enables fast and accurate OPE implementation through a single unified interface, simplifying the practical use of OPE.

 <div align="center"><img src="https://raw.githubusercontent.com/st-tech/zr-obp/master/images/overview.png" width="80%"/></div>
 <figcaption>